tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Handling the server response {#handle-server-response}

 As described in {{server-behavior}}, the server MAY either accept ECH and use ClientHelloInner or reject it and use ClientHelloOuter.
-However, there is no indication in ServerHello of which one the server has done and the client must therefore use trial decryption in order to determine this.
+In handling the server's response, the client's first step is to determine which was used.
+It proceeds as follows.

+* If the ServerHello does not contain an "encrypted_client_hello" extension, then the client presumes rejection, since the server may not support ECH.
+* The client checks that the "encrypted_client_hello" extension of the ServerHello contains a well-formed `ECHNonce` as its payload: if not, it MUST abort with an "illegal_parameter" alert.
+* The client checks that the `nonce` field of the payload is equal to the `nonce` it sent in the extension of its ClientHelloInner: if not, then it presumes rejection; otherwise it presumes acceptance.

 ### Accepted ECH